 A university in Turkey had not made adjustments to a building to make it accessible for a paraplegic student.
 The Human Rights court in Strasbourg held this was discrimination contrary to Article 14.
-The court said Article 14 included an obligation to make reasonable adjustments in this case.
+Article 14 included an obligation to make reasonable adjustments in this case.
 The offer of a personal assistant to help with mobility was not sufficient on the facts, given the importance of personal autonomy.

 The ECtHR recognised provision of forms of human aid as one measure to ensure personal mobility of disabled people.
 However, the court said there was nothing to convince it in the present case that the support was offered after a genuine assessment of the claimant’s needs and sincere consideration of its potential effects on his security, dignity and autonomy.
 The offer disregarded the claimant’s need to live as independently and autonomously as possible.